Changing Light Fixtures – What You Need an Electrician For

 Here’s how:

 If you don’t get it the first time, try again as the notch in the dome may be twisted away from the groove.
 So keep pushing the base up and twisting the dome until you find the groove.
-Once it has detached itself from the groove it will fall away from the base.
+Once the dome has detached itself from the groove it will fall away from the base.

 Dead easy right?
 The good news is that putting it back together is just as simple.